Jackrabbit Buttress Rock Climbing

 Weather station 3.1 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Jackrabbit Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Jackrabbit Buttress:

 Geronimo 5.6 4c 14 V 12 S 4b Trad, 4 pitches

 MysterZ 5.7 5a 15 V+ 13 MVS 4b Trad, 7 pitches, 800'

 Rose Hips 5.7 5a 15 V+ 13 MVS 4b Trad, 5 pitches, 650'